kaiohenricunha/spring-boot-react-app/README.md

 ### API Endpoints

-The backend exposes the following RESTful endpoints:
+The microservice1 exposes the following RESTful endpoints:

 - **GET /api/products**: Get all products.
 - **GET /api/products/{id}**: Get a product by its ID.